libxsmm/libxsmm/README.md

 Syntactically up to three arguments separated by commas (which allows to omit arguments) are taken (*tid*,*i*,*n*): *tid* signifies the ID of the thread to be traced with 1...NTHREADS being valid and where LIBXSMM_TRACE=1 is filtering for the "main thread" (in fact the first thread running into the trace facility); grabbing all threads (no filter) can be achieved by supplying a negative id (which is also the default when omitted).
 The second argument is pruning higher levels of the call-tree with *i=1* being the default (level zero is the highest at the same level as the main function).
 The last argument is taking the number of inclusive call levels with *n=-1* being the default (signifying no filter).

 Please note that the trace facility is severely impacting the performance (even with LIBXSMM_TRACE=0), and this is not just because of console output but rather since inlining (internal) function  might be prevented along with additional call overhead on each function entry and exit.
 Therefore debug symbols can be also enabled separately (`make SYM=1`; implied by TRACE=1 or DBG=1) which might be useful when profiling an application.
 No facility of the library (other than DBG or TRACE/LIBXSMM_TRACE) is performing visible (console) or other non-private I/O (files).

+An additional assistance during development, the library emits a message when terminating (debug build only; DBG=1).
+The JIT based code path (according to the CPUID) as well as the number of JIT'ted kernels is printed at termination time.
+For completeness, the number of registered static kernels is printed as well (this happens when no JIT/AVX based code path was available).
+Example (stderr): `LIBXSMM_JIT=hsw NJIT=14 NSTATIC=0`.

 ## Performance
 ### Tuning